One Last Kiss (EP): Title track and release

 "One Last Kiss" was written and composed by Utada, and produced by Utada and English PC Music producer A. G. Cook.
 The music video of the song was directed by Neon Genesis Evangelion director Hideaki Anno, giving a glimpse of Utada's personal life in the United Kingdom.
-Critics noted the bittersweet tone of the song resembles much of their earlier work such as Ultra Blue and Heart Station.
+Critics noted that the bittersweet tone of the song resembles much of Utada's earlier work, such as Ultra Blue and Heart Station.

 On March 9, 2021, it was revealed "One Last Kiss" would receive a physical release internationally.
 This was organised due to large demand from overseas.
 The cover features the character Asuka from the film series.
 It was released in 4 versions: 3 North American versions released in August 20 and a European version released in October 22.

 Track listing

 Personnel

 Credits are adapted from the EP's liner notes.